AdrianHorvath8/twotter/README.md

 ## Features

 * Creating posts (Twoots)
+* Creating comments to posts
 * Sending messges to people
 * You can follow people
 * Search by profile, Twoot, topics and comments
 * Like Twoots and comments
 * Saving Twoots to own bookmark
+* Get Twoots by your favorite topic
+* Edit your profile

 ## Versioning